adyen-examples/adyen-magento-plugin-demo/README.md

 * Open a new Terminal in the current directory and run `./install.sh` to install and configure the plugin
 * Visit your shop on the generated Gitpod subdomain

+* Visit `https://*.gitpod/admin/` and login to see that the Magento Plugin is installed correctly.
+You can find the default login details under `ADMIN_USERNAME` and `ADMIN_PASSWORD` in the `docker-compose.yml` file.

 _NOTE: To allow the Adyen Drop-In and Components to load, you have to add `https://*.gitpod.io` as allowed origin for your chosen set of [API Credentials](https://ca-test.adyen.com/ca/ca/config/api_credentials_new.shtml)_

 ## Running locally